mistralai/platform-docs-public/docs/platform/06-changelog.md

     - `mistral-large-latest` (aka `mistral-large-2402`): our new flagship model with leading performance.

 - New API capabilities:
-    - Function calling: available for Mistral Small, Mistral Medium, and Mistral Large.
+    - Function calling: available for Mistral Small and Mistral Large.
-    - JSON mode: available for Mistral Small, Mistral Medium, and Mistral Large
+    - JSON mode: available for Mistral Small and Mistral Large

 - La Plateforme:
     - We added multiple currency support to the payment system, including the option to pay in US dollars.